 Consequently, seeing what He IS, and loving Him as He IS, will cause us to want, and earnestly desire, to keep (shamar) his instructions.
 Understanding that God is MERCY is the root and foundation of seeking.
 Without this foundation, the desire to seek Him fades away during the proving of our faith which works out patience.
 Patience is humble endurance, uncomplaining endurance – endurance in doing His Words.

 because you know that the testing of your faith produces endurance.
 (James 1:3 NET)

-The main Hebrew word translated “mercy” is “hhesed” (hh - pronounced with a heavy breath).
-Hhesed is translated by three main synonyms: mercy, lovingkindness, and kindness.
-When reading the words kindness or lovingkindness you can just as well read it as mercy.
-Hhesed (mercy) is the eager and ardent desire by which one is led to do good to someone.
-That good is nearly always a kindness and a lovingkindness that implies some degree of love.
-Hhesed describes a mercy IN GOD which is not merely a legal whim of a despotic ruler.
-Hhesed describes a personal desire, strong desire, to do the good which is in itself.
-A lovingkindness and not just a “good turn” for someone for personal reasons, such as exchanging favors.
-Remove the word mercy-lovingkindness from the Bible and there is no Bible - just a dead book, no salvation, no Savior, no Kingdom of God, no Word of God to man, no eternal life - nothing!
+The main Hebrew word translated as “mercy” is “chesed” (kheh’-sed) “kh” – pronounced with a heavy breath).
+Chesed is translated by three main synonyms: mercy, lovingkindness, and kindness.
+When reading the words kindness or loving-kindness, you can just as well read it as mercy.
+Chesed (mercy) is the eager and ardent desire by which one is led to do good to someone.
+That good is nearly always kindness and lovingkindness that implies some degree of love.
+Chesed describes the mercy IN GOD, which is not merely a legal whim of a despotic ruler.
+Chesed describes a personal desire, a strong desire, to do the good, which is in itself.
+It is lovingkindness and not just a “good turn” for someone for personal reasons, such as exchanging favors.
+Remove the word mercy-lovingkindness from the Bible, and there is no Bible – just a dead book, no salvation, no Savior, no Kingdom of God, no Word of God to man, no eternal life – nothing!